sumowll/BD4H-Bootcamp/web/hdfs-basic.md

 Hadoop provides a command line utility `hdfs` to interact with HDFS.
 Basic operations are placed under `hdfs dfs` subcommand.
 Let's play with some basic operations.

 ## Create home directory
-When you first time use HDFS, it's very likely that your home directory in HDFS is not created yet.
-You home directory in HDFS by default should be `/user/<username>/`.
-In the environment we provide, there's a special user `hdfs` who is administrator of HDFS and has the permission to help create home directory.
+When you use HDFS for the first time, it's likely that your home directory in HDFS has not been created yet.
+Your home directory in HDFS is `/user/<username>/` by default.
+In the environment that we provide, there's a special user `hdfs` who is an HDFS administrator and has the permission to create new home directories.

 You will first need to switch to the `hdfs` user via
 ``` bash